Albert-Zhangweijian/gamut_sphinx/source/theory/index.rst

 Theory Manual
 =============

 Welcome to the GAMUT's theory manual.
-This manual will guide your through the general theory of gamma spectrum analysis.
+This manual will guide your through the general theory of gamma spectrum analysis as well as theoretical review of algorithms implemented in GAMUT.

+.. warning:: The complete theory manual of gamma spectrum analysis will be very long, and this part is under active development!

 .. toctree::
   :maxdepth: 1